pgagnidze/ena/NOTES.md

 Execute the [input.ena](./example/input.ena) for the input program. `input.ena` has comments to explain the syntax briefly.

+Check out the new [sysinfo.ena](./example/sysinfo.ena) program that shows various system informations for Linux and Darwin os.

 ## New Features

 The design choices remain consistent with the principles discussed in the lectures and exercises,